albar965/littlenavmap-manual/src/en/FILES.rst

 .. note::

-   Note that *Little Navmap* might reset these files when updated, but only after creating backup files.
+   Note that *Little Navmap* might reset these files when being updated, but only after creating backup files.
 This is usually mentioned in the change log.